rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to reshaping a matrix.
 Refer to Day39/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to check if two binary trees are same.
 Refer to Day39/Problem 2.pdf for detailed information.

+## Day 40
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to searching a word in the grid.
+Refer to Day40/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to returning the maximum product after breaking it into the sum of at least two positive integers.
+Refer to Day40/Problem 2.pdf for detailed information.